-Mammography Certificate Program
+VIDALIA CAMPUS Mammography Certificate Program Major Code MA11

 The Mammography Certificate program is a sequence of courses that prepares registered radiologic technologists for positions in mammography departments and related businesses and industries.
 The program emphasizes a combination of didactic and clinical instruction necessary for successful employment.
 The certificate program graduates have the qualifications of an entry-level mammography technologist.
-Upon completion of all academic and clinical requirements, the graduate will be eligible to take the mammography post-primary certification exam administered by the American Registry of Radiologic Technologists (ARRT).
+Upon completion of all academic and clinical requirements, the graduate will have completed the structured education and clinical requirements of the mammography post-primary certification exam administered by the American Registry of Radiologic Technologists (ARRT).
 The Program meets MQSA initial education requirements for mammography technologist and leads to a technical certificate that can usually be completed in one semester.